maxt3r/VS-CmdT/README.md

 ## Contributions

 There are lots of thing that could be improved.
-I've made it in two hours and it's been tested only on VS2012.
-The search algorithm is also far from perfect.
-Feel free to submit a pull request or create an issue.
+It's been tested only on VS2012.
+The search algorithm is also far from perfect and it probably has performance issues on large projects.
+Help me fix them, Feel free to submit a pull request or create an issue.

 ## Authors and license